cyndyishida/HighPerformanceComputing-CSE491/README.md

 > The data collection and shell scripts were designed for on the Michigan State University High Performance Computing Center (ICER)
-> All source code was written in C/C++ or compatiable frameworks
+> All source code was written in C, C++ or compatiable frameworks